xiix0/scam/README.md

-Go to a movie tonight.
-Darkness becomes you.
+Don't feed the bats tonight.